What to Know About Insuring Cargo Vans for Commercial Use

 Special Driver’s License Requirements for a Cargo Van or Sprinter

-• Commercial Driver’s License (CDL) is not required to drive an under 10,000 GVW Commercial Van, but some insurance companies include a discount on your policy if you already have a CDL.
+A Commercial Driver’s License (CDL) isn’t required to drive a Commercial Van under 10,000 GVW.
+However, some insurance companies including GEICO and Progressive might offer a discount on your policy if you already have one.

 Finding the Best Load Boards